-Gordon Thomson (Adam Carrington) sued Aaron Spelling Productions for not letting him know soon enough about the “Dynasty: The Reunion” mini-series in 1991.
-And it was because of this, that his character, Adam Carrington was recast with actor Robin Sachs.
+Gordon Thomson (Adam Carrington) sued Aaron Spelling Productions for not letting him know soon enough about the Dynasty: The Reunion mini-series in 1991.
+The lack of notice meant that Thomson wasn’t able to resolve conflicting schedules with daytime soap opera Santa Barbara and his character, Adam Carrington, was recast with actor Robin Sachs.

 The role of Krystle Carrington was first offered to Angie Dickinson, but she turned it down.

-John Forsythe was on three very successful TV series.
-They were “Bachelor Father”, “Charlie’s Angels” and Dynasty.
-He also turned down the lead in “Trapper John, M.D.”
+John Forsythe appeared in three very successful TV series: Bachelor Father, Charlie’s Angels and Dynasty.
+He also turned down the lead in Trapper John, M.D.

 Diahann Carroll is a breast cancer survivor.

-John James (Jeff Colby) is the son of well-known radio personality, Herb Oscar Anderson.
+John James (Jeff Colby) is the son of well-known radio personality Herb Oscar Anderson.

-Michael Nader (Dex Dexter) played with Linda Evans’ in the movie “Beach Blanket Bingo” in 1965.
+Michael Nader (Dex Dexter) appeared opposite Linda Evans in the movie Beach Blanket Bingo in 1965.

-Pamela Sue Martin played Nancy Drew on the “The Hardy Boys/Nancy Drew Mysteries” television series.
-However, during her time playing on the show, she also appeared in a cover-featured pictorial in Playboy magazine.
-Due to this, she was subsequently fired from the show.
+Pamela Sue Martin played Nancy Drew in the The Hardy Boys/Nancy Drew Mysteries television series.
+However, during her time on the show she appeared in a cover-featured pictorial in Playboy magazine and was subsequently fired.

-So popular was Dynasty at one point, that it spawned its own spin-off called, “The Colby’s”.
-This series however, did not do well and was cancelled after only two seasons.
+So popular was Dynasty that it spawned its own spin-off called The Colby’s.
+That did not do as well and was cancelled after only two seasons.

-Emma Samms (Fallon Carrington Colby) acted on both “General Hospital” and “Dynasty” at the same time.
-After a while though, Dynasty won.
-However, Samms’ character on General Hospital (Holly Sutton Scorpio) was so popular, that after a seven year absence, she was brought back in 1992, played by Samms.
+Emma Samms (Fallon Carrington Colby) acted in General Hospital and Dynasty at the same time.
+After a while, Dynasty won out but Samms’s General Hospital character Holly Sutton Scorpio was so popular that after a seven year absence she was brought back in 1992, and played again by Samms.

-Linda Evans’ retired from acting at the age of 54.
+Linda Evans retired from acting at the age of 54.

-In 2011, Ken Tucker of the magazine, Entertainment Weekly, named the so-called “Moldavian Massacre”, one of the seven “Unforgettable Cliffhangers” of prime time dramatic television.
+In 2011, Ken Tucker of the magazine Entertainment Weekly named the so-called “Moldavian Massacre” one of the seven “Unforgettable Cliffhangers” of prime time dramatic television.

-The beautiful clothing worn on the show and created by designer Nolan Miller became so popular that Dynasty generated its own line of women’s apparel called, “The Dynasty Collection”.
-This line of clothing was an array of haute couture designs that were based on outfits worn by actresses on the show, primarily, Joan Collins, Linda Evans and Diahann Carroll.
-A men’s fashion line was put out as well.
-Additionally, there were also “Dynasty” sheets and towels, dolls, wall-to-wall carpeting and pantyhose.
-The most popular thing however was probably the perfumes that were created, one women’s and one men’s.
-They were, “Forever Krystle” and “Carrington”.
+The beautiful clothing worn on the show and created by designer Nolan Miller became so popular that Dynasty generated its own line of women’s apparel called The Dynasty Collection.
+The haute couture designs were based on outfits worn by actresses on the show, primarily Joan Collins, Linda Evans and Diahann Carroll.
+A men’s fashion line was also released and Dynasty merchandising included such items as sheets and towels, dolls, wall-to-wall carpeting and even pantyhose.
+The most popular products were the perfumes for women and men, Forever Krystle and Carrington.
 Both have since been discontinued.

-John James both starred in and produced the movie “Illegal Aliens” in 2007.
-This was the last film of Anna Nicole Smith’s life.
+In 2007, John James both starred in and produced the movie Illegal Aliens, the last film of Anna Nicole Smith’s life.